Southern Kaduna: The Proto-West Chadic languages

-Sha (a migrant group from Bokkos, Plateau State.)
+Population

+The Southern kaduna population is estimated to be over 4.5 million people out of the estimated 8.5 million population in Kaduna state in 2016.
+Predicted 5.1 million people out of 12 million predicted population of Kaduna State in 2021.
+The common general languages spoken in the area are Hausa, English and the Nigerian Pidgin.

 Languages

 Southern Kaduna consists of a diverse minority of ethnolinguistic groups, who speak languages belonging to the Niger–Congo and West Chadic language groups.
 Below are the languages and dialects spoken by the people of Southern Kaduna: